mad-lab-fau/imucal/README.md

 ### Updating dependencies

 If you update or add dependencies using (`poetry add` or `poetry update`) you will see that the `pyproject.toml` and the `poetry.lock` files are both updated.
-This might take a while (>10 min) depending on the dependency you updated.
-Unfortunately, we can not do anything about that at the moment.
 Make sure you commit the changes to **both** files.
 Otherwise, wrong versions of dependencies will be used in the CI and by other developers.